SAP-samples/teched2021-IIS162/README.md

 ### Good day!

 In this session you experience how SAP Cloud ALM can help you in adoption of the Intelligent Enterprise and accelerating your implementation projects.

-**TBD**

-You will perform the whole roundtrip from setting up your implementation project to project reporting and traceability.
-On this journey, you will be introduced to the most important SAP Cloud ALM concepts such as Projects, Processes, Tasks, Requirements, Test Cases, Features.
+You will simulate an SAP implementation project and you will perform the whole roundtrip from setting up your implementation project to project reporting and traceability.
+On this journey, you will be introduced to the most important SAP Cloud ALM concepts such as Projects, Processes, Tasks, Requirements, Test Cases, and Features.

-You will also notice that now you can execute multiple projects in parallel and perform mass uploads and downloads.
-You will experience that how a guided approach always helps you understand what to do next.
-For this session you will have the dual role of a Project lead and a Business Process Expert.
+You  For this session you will have the dual role of a Project lead and a Business Process Expert.

-**TBD**

 Now you can get started.
 We hope you enjoy the session.

 ​Cheers, Your SAP Cloud ALM team

 ## Requirements

 You need a modern browser to work with the tool.
-Additionally, you need sweets/fruits and water to stay nice and hydrated.
+Additionally, you need sweets/fruit and water to stay nice and hydrated.

 ## Exercises